 That’s why you have to account for these things in advance as you’re building your plan.

 A stock market decline can be a great opportunity to do Roth conversions.
 You convert more shares of your investments for the same dollar amount that you might have when the stock market was going up.
 Then, as the stock market recovers, your investments appreciate tax-free.

 Just be mindful of some of the considerations and pitfalls you might face when you actually start to do Roth conversions so you don’t pay more in taxes than you’re expecting to.
-If possible, go over your Roth conversion plan with your financial advisor.
-If you don’t have a financial advisor, but would like to learn more about working with one, click here to get started.
+If possible, go over your Roth conversion plan with your tax professional or your financial advisor.

 Interested in reading more about Roth conversions?
 Check out Lawrence Financial Planning’s Roth conversions articles page.
 Here you’ll find lots of articles that we’ve written about Roth conversions.
 And if you’re ready to hire someone to help you create, implement, and maintain your Roth conversion strategy, contact us.
 At Lawrence Financial Planning, we would be more than happy to schedule a complimentary phone call to see how we can be of service to you.